1Guv/project-1/README.md

 ##The build:

-* HTML 5, CSS and jQuery were used to create this game.
+* JavaScript, HTML 5, CSS and jQuery were used to create this game.
 * Animation was created using the Animate.css stylesheet.
 * The web font 'Lobster 2' has been used to style the text.